 Patient account management policy

 Not all doctors who practice at Scripps Health take part in our Financial Assistance Policy.
-To see if your doctor is included, review the Financial Assistance Provider Listing (PDF, 280 KB) of participating and nonparticipating doctors.
-This list is updated quarterly.
+To see if your doctor is included, review the Financial Assistance Provider Listing (PDF, 560 KB) of participating and nonparticipating doctors.

 If your doctor’s name is highlighted on the list, that indicates he or she is included in the Scripps Financial Assistance Policy.
 If their name is not highlighted, he or she does not participate in the Scripps Financial Assistance Policy; be sure to ask if he or she has a private financial assistance policy.